avila/StataLinux/README.md

 Make sure you have an instance of Stata *with GUI* open (`xstata`, or its various flavors); this plugin doesn't work with Stata's CLI.
 No additional configuration needs to be added to indicate version or flavor, since the program will detect any running instance automatically.
-If you have more than one instance of Stata open, the plugin will default to choosing the most recently opened one (internally, it looks for the last entry of `xdotool search --classname "stata"`).
+If you have more than one instance of Stata open, the plugin will default to choosing the most recently opened one (internally, it looks result of `xdotool search --name --limit 1 "Stata/(IC|SE|MP)?
+1[0-9]\.[0-9]"`).
+It is hard to get predictable behavior of `xdotool search` and thus this package does not guarantee that it will always match the correct window when working with multiple Stata instances.

 ## Known issues